Do Fender Guitars Appreciate In Value? (Are They Worth It?)

 3. Pickups

 The pickups are the electronics on the body of a guitar that captures the sound of the strings.
 They are generally magnetic coils, although there are guitars with piezo systems too.
-The latter is a transducer that captures mechanical vibrations of the strings and body of a guitar instead of magnetic Waves.
+The latter is a transducer that captures mechanical vibrations of the strings and body of a guitar instead of magnetic waves.

 • Depreciation